 Our Students: Our graduate students comprise a diverse, engaged, and friendly community of historians-in-training, supported by an active History Graduate Society.
 They hail from across the country and around the globe, from large universities, both public and private, and from small liberal arts colleges.
 Representing diverse backgrounds and experiences, they are intellectually curious, highly motivated, passionate about the study of history, and reflective about its relevance in the public sphere.
 Their experience in the classroom, first as teaching assistants and eventually as instructors of record, enables them to develop strong teaching portfolios while completing their graduate education.
 Our students become excellent teachers and scholars in institutions throughout the world making meaningful contributions to the study of history and to society at large.
 Our graduate community is also distinguished by its collegiality, both within and beyond the classroom.
 Students regularly meet to discuss each other’s work, to support and mentor each other through the various stages of the program, and simply to socialize.
 This supportive and nurturing community of students is one of the attractive features of graduate studies at UF.

-Our Placement: In the past 10 years alone we have placed our PhDs in tenure-track positions or multi-year lectureships in a range of research universities and liberal arts colleges including University of Kentucky, University of North Florida, University of Tennessee, University of Oregon, University of Alabama-Huntsville, University of North Carolina-Charlotte, Indiana University of Pennsylvania, Florida State College at Jacksonville, Marymount University, Edison State College, Sterling College, University of Montana Western, and Santa Fe College.
-Other recent graduates have gotten employment as historians in the public or private sector—for example, as a researcher for a museum, an editor of a professional journal, and digital history director for a state humanities council.
+Our Placement: In the past 10 years alone we have placed our PhDs in tenure-track positions or multi-year lectureships in a range of research universities and liberal arts colleges including Virginia Tech, University of Kentucky, University of North Florida, University of Tennessee, University of Oregon, University of Alabama-Huntsville, University of North Carolina-Charlotte, Indiana University of Pennsylvania, Florida State College at Jacksonville, Marymount University, Edison State College, Sterling College, University of Montana Western, and Santa Fe College.
+Other recent graduates are employed as historians in the public or private sector—for example, as a researcher for a museum, an editor of a professional journal, and digital history director for a state humanities council.

 Last but not least, UF is located in Gainesville, Florida, an affordable and pleasant place to live!